wingardchris/my_website/content/en/blog/EOStructuresESOP_Blog.md

 ESOPs are by far the most common employee ownership structure in the United States.
 It is important to note that many large publicly traded companies utilize ESOPs to confer some small ownership stake to their employees.
-For example, America[']{dir="rtl"}s largest employer, Walmart, has 1.1 million active ESOP participants.[^3] These publicly traded entities typically don[']{dir="rtl"}t offer meaningful quantities of shares to their employees, as ownership is often concentrated among a small number of shareholders.
-To again use the case of Walmart, 50.86% of the business, or some \$163.2 billion, is owned by the founding Walton family.[^4]
+For example, America's largest employer, Walmart, has 1.1 million active ESOP participants.[^3] These publicly traded entities typically don't offer meaningful quantities of shares to their employees, as ownership is often concentrated among a small number of shareholders.
+To again use the case of Walmart, 50.86% of the business, or some $163.2 billion, is owned by the founding Walton family.[^4]

 In order to gain a clearer picture of the use of ESOPs to offer